inferly/inferlylens/README.md

 # Inferlylens

 Inferlylens makes it easy to plot and get insights from Gaussian process models.
-It is build on top of GPflow and tensorflow.
+It is built on top of [GPflow](https://www.gpflow.org/) and [TensorFlow](https://www.tensorflow.org/).

 ## Install

 ### Using poetry

-To install the library run
+To install the library, install `uv` and run
 ```
-poetry install
+uv sync
 ```
 in a terminal at the root of the repo

 ## Development
-The project uses *ruff* for formating and linting and *pytest* for testing.
-We also use taskify to make it easy run tests, or build the documentation:
+The project uses *ruff* for formatting and linting and *pytest* for testing.
+We also use taskipy to make it easy run tests:
 ```
-poetry run task check
+uv run task check
-poetry run task test
+uv run task test
 ```
-In order to build the documentation, install [pandoc](https://pandoc.org/installing.html) and run `poetry run task doc`.
+In order to build the documentation, install [pandoc](https://pandoc.org/installing.html) and run `uv run --group doc task doc`.